Patient Education Volunteers

 - Volunteer must be able to do some lifting.
 Some tasks may involve repetitive motion.

 Volunteers must be at least 18 years of age.
-Volunteer applicants are asked to complete the Washington State Patrol and Hutchinson Center/SCCA disclosure forms for a criminal background check.
+Volunteer applicants are asked to complete the Washington State Patrol and the Hutch/SCCA disclosure forms for a criminal background check.
 Annual tuberculosis testing and documentation for Chickenpox (Varicella), Measles, Mumps and Rubella are required for all volunteers who have contact with patients.

 New Volunteers are asked to complete an interview and orientation before they can be assigned to the SCCA Clinic’s Patient and Family Resource Center and Patient Education.
 Volunteers are encouraged to attend all in-service sessions for continuing education.